 A more accurate rendering of Luke 23:43 is simply, “Assuredly, I say to you today … you will be with Me in Paradise.”
 The criminal will be resurrected in the future and will see Jesus in paradise then!

 Many will cite Revelation 20:10 to defend their belief that a loving God is allowing millions of “unsaved” to be perpetually roasted and tortured forever in hell.
 Doesn’t Revelation 20:10 indicate that the “Beast” and the “False Prophet” (two human beings) are tortured forever in hell?
 No, it does not!

-Regardless how much theologians and preachers want to believe that Revelation 20:10 should read, "where the Beast and the False Prophet are" – and, "and they shall be tormented day and night forever", the original manuscripts simply do not contain the words "are" or "they."
+Regardless how much theologians and preachers want to believe that Revelation 20:10 should read, “where the Beast and the False Prophet are”—and, “and they shall be tormented day and night forever,” the original manuscripts simply do not contain the words “are” or “they.”
 And, a proper understanding of this passage is no secret!
-The NKJV even italicizes are to indicate its omission from the original manuscripts, and the KJV entirely omits the word, they.
+The New King James Version of the Bible even italicizes are to indicate its omission from the original manuscripts, and the original King James Version entirely omits the word, they.